 We get it, mystical experiences and an encounter with the divine don’t happen everyday.
 Understandably, it can be a lot to process.
 If you’re hoping to integrate new spiritual insights or to find a container in which to share your experiences, we can help.

 We offer psychedelic preparation, trip sitting, and integration services to aid you on your own psychedelic journey.
-Simply schedule a free discovery call with one of our facilitators to find out more.
+Simply schedule a discovery call with one of our facilitators to find out more.

 What Causes a Paranormal Experience?

 So then, what causes these paranormal experiences?
 A significant amount of research has been devoted to exploring brain chemistry and how changes brought on by psychedelics are the cause behind paranormal experiences.

 In the mid-1950’s, Aldous Huxley drew upon Henri Bergson’s theory that considered the brain as a filter of sensory experience and memory.
 Human brains are exposed to a tremendous amount of information and stimuli every day.
 To avoid overwhelm, the brain acts as what Huxley referred to as a “reducing valve,” or a filter mechanism that allows the brain to focus on stimuli and information that best increases a human’s chance for survival.

 This theory revolves around neural feedback loops, which become disrupted when flooded with serotonin once psychedelics are taken.
 This disruption opens up more neural pathways, allowing the brain to process more information and sensory stimuli.